 Related reading: "Moods and Actions" by Seth Godin

-As human beings, it’s natural to seek safety and want to avoid uncomfortable stresses, such as the reality of the COVID-19.
+As human beings, it’s natural to seek safety and want to avoid uncomfortable stresses.
 However, when we deny what's happening or let our minds run away with fear, we work against ourselves.
 Yes, we want to prepare and take precautions, but fear does not make the situation change.
 Fear magnifies the stress if left unchecked, often causing the mind to spin worst-case scenarios that increase anxiety.

 Practice Mindfulness and Gratitude to Find Your Balance